na-na-hi/renget/archive/vtailorachecklist.md

 -> [Corpo LoRAs](https://rentry.org/vtaiLoRAs) l [Indie LoRAs](https://rentry.org/vtaiLoRAs-indies) l [SDXL LoRAs](https://rentry.org/vtaiSDXL) l [LoRA Checklist](https://rentry.org/vtailorachecklist) l [LoRA MEGA Archive](https://mega.nz/folder/usNgSDwK#IGX16ChvVgNQYLKEDGYl9A) <-
 -> [TEMP LoRA Scrap List](https://rentry.org/vtaiLoRAscrap) <-

-!!! warning Quick Update (01/27/24)
+!!! warning Quick Update (02/27/24)
-	**Sweep through Updated info, if I missed something, ill fix it later, my brain is fried from looking at the rentry background at this moment.**
+	**Added new upcoming members and such, still haven't marked if something has a lora or not.
+I'll be doing that later this week**

 !!! warning >For Loras that have been made and are in good working order
 	DO NOTE THAT THIS IS PURELY MY OPINION AND DOESN'T REFLECT THE TRUTH, SOME LORAS MIGHT NOT BE UP-TO-PAR TO YOU AND YOU CAN TRY TO UPDATE THEM IF YOU WANT TO.